fireboysubash11/Irfan-Adventures-Ride/README.md

 # Irfan-Adventures-Ride
-.This is my first 2D game created in Unity And inspired by Ajay Aj.
+This is my first 2D game created in Unity And inspired by Ajay Aj.
-.Credits to Ajay Aj - Game Dev
+Credits to Ajay Aj - Game Dev.
 Remasterd by fireboysubash11 🔥